bmlt-enabled/bread/contribute.md

 To profile a PHP page, include `XDEBUG_PROFILE` as part of the querystring.
 The result will be in `/tmp/cachegrind.out.???`, the extension being the process ID.

 You can then open this file in IntelliJ, Valgrind, or any other tool that let's you review an Xdebug profiler result.

+If you are using a mac for development and Homebrew, this is a fairly easy way to get going.

+`brew install qcachegrind --with-graphviz`